Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Main results

 They also showed that analogous results hold for $\overline\vP_{n,r}(\cdot)$.
 The $n^{2/3}$ scaling of the maximal component size suggests that the critical behavior for this model resembles that of the critical \erdos random graph.
-Our first main result stated below confirms this assertion.
+Our next theorem confirms this assertion.